Prospective Student FAQs

 Will I have a chance to do an internship or study abroad?

-Internships/field work opportunities are available in the Poughkeepsie, Albany, and New York City.
-Nearly 70% of Vassar students participate in field work for credit at some point during their Vassar careers.
-Field work placements include hospitals, law firms, literary publications, nonprofit organizations, educational facilities, government offices, art galleries, museums, and financial firms.
+Internships/Community-Engaged Learning opportunities are available in the Poughkeepsie, Albany, and New York City.
+Nearly 70% of Vassar students participate in community-engaged learning for credit at some point during their Vassar careers.
+Community-Engaged Learning opportunities include hospitals, law firms, literary publications, nonprofit organizations, educational facilities, government offices, art galleries, museums, and financial firms.

 Is housing guaranteed for all four years, and what are the residence halls like?